Access premium content. Become an SMS expert.

 Don’t you love how easy it is to redeem a coupon from your favorite brand when it’s sent directly to your phone?

-Just like your friends who want to text you major life updates, your favorite brands love to communicate with you in this way too.
+Just like your friends text you major life updates, your favorite brands love to communicate with you via SMS, too.

-If you’ve ever received a text message from a brand sharing a thank you message, news or an update, a discount, a unique code, booking details, or alert, then you’ve engaged with SMS marketing with a business.
+If you’ve ever received a text message from a brand sharing a thank-you message, product news or updates, a discount code, booking or order details, or shipping alerts, then you’ve engaged with that business's SMS marketing.

-Considering SMS marketing messages have a 98% open rate, it’s no surprise businesses choose this marketing method to generate interest from their consumers.
+Considering SMS marketing messages have a 98% open rate, it’s no surprise businesses choose this marketing method to engage with consumers.

-There are a lot of ways businesses can use SMS marketing: from telling shoppers about their available loyalty points to sharing shipping updates, SMS allows businesses to engage with their audience in a way that creates a positive and informative relationship.
+There are a lot of ways businesses can use SMS marketing: from alerting shoppers about their available loyalty points to sharing company updates or sales events, SMS allows businesses to engage with their audience in a way that creates a positive and mutually beneficial relationship.

-Before you start using SMS for marketing, it’s important to understand the differences between the two (and how each can be a valuable strategy for your business).
+Before you start using SMS for marketing, it’s important to understand the differences between these two categories (and how each can be valuable for your business).

 What is promotional SMS?

-Promotional SMS is when a business sends their customers unique SMS messages for marketing or advertising purposes.
-Businesses use promotional SMS mainly to promote their products or services and generate customer interest, and to get their target consumers to engage with them in a more direct and efficient way.
+Promotional SMS includes text messages that businesses send for marketing or advertising purposes.
+Brands mainly use promotional SMS to promote their products or services and generate customer interest—and to drive engagement from target consumers in a more direct and efficient way.

-An example of promotional SMS is when a company sends a special coupon code for dollars off an item at their store, like this example from NaturAll Club.
+An example of promotional SMS is when a company sends a special coupon code providing a discount on one or more of their products, like this example from NaturAll Club.